evalaidc/mums_the_word/README.md

 As a User, I should be able to delete a location, if I deem it is not suitable.

 ## Resources/Technologies Used
-  MERN - MongoDB, Express, ReactJS, and nodejs
+  MERN - MongoDB, Mongoose, Express, ReactJS, and nodejs

 Websites:
 https://www.youtube.com/watch?v=FWg7d-g_di4&index=9&list=PLgGbWId6zgaXFR4SW_3qJ55cxmEqRNIzx